ncatlab/nlab-content/pages/3/6/5/6/26563/content.md

 * Standard Borel spaces admit countably [[infinite tensor products]].

 * The [[Giry monad]] preserves standard Borel spaces: if $X$ is a standard Borel space, its functorial image $P X$ is standard Borel too.
-Therefore the Giry monad restricts to a monad on *Pol*, usually known under the same name.
+Therefore the Giry monad restricts to a monad on *BorelMeas*, usually known under the same name.

+## Characterizations of BorelMeas ##

+The Loomis--Sikorski duality theorem says that the category  of standard Borel spaces is the opposite of the category of countably presented countably complete Boolean algebras.

+Using this, Chen proved that the category of standard Borel spaces is the (bi)initial object in the 2-category of countably [[complete category|complete]] [[extensive category|countably extensive]] [[Boolean categories]]:

+* Ruiyuan Chen, [A universal characterization of standard Borel spaces](https://www.cambridge.org/core/journals/journal-of-symbolic-logic/article/universal-characterization-of-standard-borel-spaces/D8C26DC1E7E2B6031FBAC4C7DB3EDFB3), *Journal of Symbolic Logic* **88**(2) (2023), 510--539.

 ## Related Concepts